arangodb-foxx/pregelator/README.md

 ## Storing custom algorithms in a collection

-Pregelator will create a collection named: "<mount-path-prefix>_userDefinedAlgorithms"
+Pregelator will create a collection named: `"<foxx-mount-path-prefix>_userDefinedAlgorithms"`

 Documents stored in that collection will be visible in the Pregelator UI.
 The format must be: